newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/spray-paint-booth-permit-auto-body-repair.md

 ---
 urlSlug: spray-paint-permit
-name: Obtain Spray Paint Booth Permits, if Needed
+name: Obtain Your Spray Paint Booth Permits, if Needed
 webflowName: "Auto-Body Repair: Spray Paint Booth Permit"
-summaryDescriptionMd: If your business will offer spray paint services to vehicles, you must contact the Department of Environmental Protection (DEP) Office of Permitting and Project Navigation at (609)292-3600 for specific guidance on your permitting needs.
+summaryDescriptionMd: If your business will offer spray paint services for vehicles, you must contact the Department of Environmental Protection (DEP) Office of Permitting and Project Navigation at (609) 292-3600 for specific guidance on your permitting needs.
 industryId: auto-body-repair
 callToActionText: null